csarven/lsd-sense/README.md

 ## Workflow

-1. Get dataset metadata
+1. Get dataset metadata.
-2. Get each dataset
+2. Get each dataset.
-3. Create correlations and other analysis for each dataset pair combination
+3. Create correlations and other analysis for each dataset pair combination.
-4. Create dataset metadata subset for semantic similarity
+4. Create dataset metadata subset for semantic similarity.
-5. Create semantic similarity for each dataset pair combination
+5. Create semantic similarity for each dataset pair combination.
-6. Create correlation and other analysis for worldbank.similarity-correlation.R
+6. Create correlation and other analysis for worldbank.similarity-correlation.R.
 7. Sip coffee and see if the plot makes any sense.